Pyramid (game show): Bonuses

 The game board has often featured a number of spaces which award bonus prizes to the contestants.

 Throughout the 1970s, a random category during the main game doubled as the "Big 7", which awarded a prize to the contestant if all seven words were guessed correctly.
 Beginning in 1982, one category in the second game was designated as the "Mystery 7", in which the host did not reveal the topic of the category until after it had been played, and correctly guessing all seven words awarded a bonus prize.
 The Mystery 7 was initially shown as one of the six category names, but was later hidden behind a randomly chosen category.
 This bonus is the only one in play for the 2016 version, hidden on the board during the second game of each half-hour.

 In 1983, The $25,000 Pyramid introduced a new bonus space called the "7-11", which was randomly concealed behind a category in the first game of each episode.
 If this was revealed, the team could elect to play for $50 cash per word solved, or $1,100 for solving all seven; the former option was dropped in early 1985.
 Throughout its run, this version awarded a bonus prize (originally a car, later $5,000 cash) to the eventual winner of any game that ended in a perfect 21-21 tie.

 The 1991 version offered additional bonuses.
 "Gamble for a Grand"/"Gamble for a Trip" offered the choice to reduce the round's time limit from 30 to 25 seconds to win $1,000 cash or a trip, respectively, and "Double Trouble" offered the team 45 seconds to guess seven two-word responses for a $500 bonus.

-During the $100,000 tournament weeks in the 1980s and 1990s, no bonus prizes were on the main game board.
-The perfect score tiebreaker bonus prize still remained intact in the 1980s version.

 The Donny Osmond–hosted version had one bonus: "Super Six", which was featured in both games each day, and awarded an additional prize for guessing all six words in 20 seconds.

 On the Game Show Network version, there were no bonuses behind the categories, but correctly guessing all seven words in a category awarded $500 to the contestant and added $5,000 to the Winner's Circle bank.